Cray-HPE/docs-csm/operations/node_management/Add_additional_Liquid-Cooled_Cabinets_to_a_System.md

 # Add additional Liquid-Cooled Cabinets to a System

-This top level procedure outlines the process for adding additional liquid-cooled cabinets to an already installed system.
+This top level procedure outlines the process for adding additional liquid-cooled cabinets to a currently installed system.

 ## Prerequisites
 - The System's SHCD file has been updated with the new cabinets and cabling changes.